jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 ### CloudFront

 Once you've gotten you're template done and waited the 20 minutes for everything to get setup for you, all you need to do is throw your website into the bucket the template generated and watch as your site is served!
 Well, with a caveat - because CloudFront is using edge locations to serve your content as close to the geographical location of the caller as it can, it basically has to distribute these to  the servers around the world and cache them.
 As a result, it can take up to 2 days for content to be displayed throughout the world.
-Once you've realised this, you can take advantage of CloudFront [invalidations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) to force the cache to refresh.
-The [pricing](https://aws.amazon.com/cloudfront/pricing/) for this is that you get 1000 free invalidations per month, and if you want to refresh the entire website you can use `/*` or for individual files you can use `/<file name>.<file name type>` and list the specific ones you want.
+Once you've realised this, you can take advantage of CloudFront [invalidation requests](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) to force the cache to refresh.
+The [pricing](https://aws.amazon.com/cloudfront/pricing/) for this is that you get 1000 free invalidation requests per month, and if you want to refresh the entire website you can use `/*` or for individual files you can use `/<file name>.<file name type>` and list the specific ones you want.
 You also need to pay for edge computing, but currently my bill is sat at £0.

 As a sidenote, the CloudFormation template does generate logs into an S3 bucket without rotation.
 For now I've left them on as it's pretty small amounts of data, but I've still set a lifecycle retention policy on the logs folder just in case.
 You can also set alerts around stuff like number alerts over a time period or data the rate for upload and download among other things.
 You can also get some metrics around the website, such as usage: